 - There are many European (ESN rubber), or Japanese rubber that suits your backhand rubber.

 - Best backhand rubbers are in general Japanese table tennis rubbers (Butterfly, Tenergy rubbers).

-I will explain you and give you some best bat combination in another post.
+I will explain to you and give you some best bat combinations in another post.